OverviewKey FactsSymptomsTypesCausesRisk factorsDiagnosisPreventionSpecialist to visitTreatmentHome-careLiving withComplicationsFAQsReferences

 1. Limit alcohol intake

-2. Diet considerations
+2. Dietary considerations

 3. Maintain a healthy weight

-An excess amount of body fat can cause damage to your liver.
-Always consult a doctor regarding maintenance of weight and weight loss plan, if you are obese or overweight.
+• Always consult a doctor regarding maintenance of weight and weight-loss plan if you are obese or overweight.

 4. Reduce the risk of hepatitis